 Things to Do in East Bench

 Grab your clubs and play 18 holes at Bonneville Golf Course.
-Visit Foothill Village Shopping Center, where you can find boutiques like Bra Bar, New Orientation, and Downeast.
+Visit Foothill Village Shopping Center, where you can find boutiques like New Orientation and Downeast.
 Hike through H-Rock Open Space to get some fresh air and great views of the valley.
 Support animal conservation efforts with fundraising events like Winos for Wildlife and Zoo Brew at Hogle Zoo.
-Order the Monte Cristo or French Toast during Sunday Back at Red Butte Cafe.
 Try the Taco of the Day and Guacamole of the Day at Taqueria 27.
 Or enjoy date night at The Five Alls Restaurant, where you can enjoy five courses in a romantic, Old English setting.

 - Home Price: $442,638 median purchase price; $757 median monthly rent

-- Crime Rate: Safer than 95% of cities in Utah
+- Crime Rate: Safer than 95% of Salt Lake City neighborhoods

 Singles and young professionals who want a neighborhood with some character will love Greater Avenues.
 One of the oldest and largest historic districts in Salt Lake City, Greater Avenues is home to some of the most unique architecture in the entire city, featuring Late-Victorian, Gilded Age, and Craftsman styles.
-Newer construction with more modern styles are popping up, too, thanks to the area’s popularity.
+New construction with more modern styling is popping up, too, thanks to the area’s popularity.
 Greater Avenues also has a community council that hosts fun neighborhood events, holds meetings for residents to address issues impacting the area, and even sends out a newsletter to keep everyone informed.